 An echocardiogram uses sound waves to create real-time images of your heart.
-With this procedure, a cardiologist can see the extent of pericardial effusion based on the amount of space between the two layers of the pericardium.
-An echocardiogram can also show decreased heart function due to pressure on the heart (tamponade).
+This test allows your doctor to see how much fluid has collected in the space between the two layers of the pericardium.
+An echocardiogram can also show how well your heart is pumping blood and help diagnosis tamponade or a collapse in one of the heart's chambers.

 - Transthoracic echocardiogram.
 This test uses a sound-emitting device (transducer) that is placed on your chest over your heart.